Dismiss Modal

 Why do I need this test?

-You may need this test if your healthcare provider needs to look at the concentration of your urine, as well as at your fluid and electrolyte balance.
-This may be needed if your provider thinks you may have:
+You may need this test if your doctor needs to look at the concentration of your urine, as well as at your fluid and electrolyte balance.
+This may be needed if your doctor thinks you may have:

 You may also need this test if you have: